 Let Christ's light shine

-Paul was carefully instructed by Gamaliel "in the law of our fathers."
-Paul explains how he sees himself in relation to the law: “I was circumcised on the eighth day, I am of the people of Israel, of the tribe of Benjamin, a Hebrew of Hebrews, a Pharisee by law, a persecutor of the church by zeal, blameless according to the righteousness of the law” (Philippians 3,5-6).
+Paul was carefully instructed by Gamaliel “in the law of our fathers.”
+Paul explains how he sees himself in relation to the law: “I was circumcised on the eighth day, a man of Israel, of the tribe of Benjamin, a Hebrew of Hebrews, a Pharisee according to the law, a persecutor of the church according to zeal, but blameless according to the righteousness required by the law.”
+(Phil 3,5-6).

 It is a joyful surprise for you to experience this new way of looking at Jesus.
 Suddenly an expanded perspective opens up to you, because Jesus will illuminate a hidden corner of your heart with enlightened eyes through his word and often also through those around you.
 These can be personal quirks or difficulties that make it difficult to live with your neighbors and that do not serve the glory of God at all.
 Here, too, Jesus is able to lift the veil off you.
 He wants you to face reality with a clear view and change that which clouds your view and strains your relationships with others and with him.